 - How do we track progress and improve?

-- Employer branding: Having a strong brand attracts even the best candidates.
+- Employer branding: Having a strong brand attracts the best candidates.

-- Candidate experience: The experience of the candidate influences the employer brand.
+- Candidate experience: The experience of the candidate influences the employer brand and reputation.

-- Selection: Spotting and selecting the best is a critical part of talent management.
+- Selection: Selecting people with the right skills and competencies is a critical part of talent management.

 - Referrals: Talent knows talent.
 Referral programs are effective as they help to pick up candidates that onboard quicker and perform better.
 We listed 7 employee referral programs examples you can take a look at to get inspired.

 - Onboarding: Getting people up to speed as quickly as possible helps to make them more productive and increases employee retention.

 - Inboarding: When people are promoted internally, they also need support to achieve maximum productivity.
 This is called inboarding.